binkley/modern-java-practices/README.md

 IDEs, _eg_, IntelliJ, may have issues with more than one way to build the code; [command-line](#project-setup) and [Batect](#keep-local-consistent-with-ci) usage work as expected.

+* Do not commit IDE files except in specific circumstances
+    * Discuss `.editorconfig`
+    * Discuss IDE config sharing options
+* IDE plugins:
+    * See **TODO** to move IDE concerns to their own section
+    * Team consistency
+    * Help for Gradle/Maven plugins

 ---